 4. Mills Observatory

 For a unique and educational experience, Mills Observatory is a place to visit, Britain’s first dedicated observatory.
 Located in Dundee, it is a great opportunity to learn about the universe, see the stars up close with powerful telescopes, and gain knowledge about astronomy.
 Under professional guidance, you can get a closer look at stars and planets and enjoy a variety of public events, including family workshops, planetarium shows, and solar observing.
-Better yet, Mills Observatory is free to enter, so it’s a good value and a fun option for space enthusiasts and families.
+Better yet, visitors can enter Mills Observatory for free, making it a fun and valuable experience for space enthusiasts and families.

 Looking for Student Accommodation in Dundee?